Multiscale scattered data analysis in samplet coordinates: Condition number bound for generalized Vandermonde matrices

 where we used the asymptotic behavior \cite[Lemma 5.13]{wendland2004scattereddata} of the modified Bessel function to arrive at the last inequality.
 Inserting this into \eqref{eq:proofBoundEigenvalue2}, using the quasi-uniformity of $ X $ and the coupling of $ \delta $ to $ h_{X, \Omega} $, as in \cref{thrm:convergenceResult}, yields

-Since the series on the right hand side of the estimate converges, this yields the claimed bound for $ \lambda_{max}$. \end{proof}
+Since the series on the right hand side of the estimate converges, this yields the claimed bound for $ \lambda_{\max}$. \end{proof}

-The derived bounds on $ \lambda_{min} $ and $ \lambda_{max} $ lead to the boundedness of the condition number of the generalized Vandermonde matrix for every level, uniformly in the number of data sites and the scaling parameter.
+The derived bounds on $ \lambda_{\min} $ and $ \lambda_{\max} $ lead to the boundedness of the condition number of the generalized Vandermonde matrices \({\bs K}_{\ell,\ell}\) for \(\ell=1,\ldots,L\), uniformly in the number of data sites and the scaling parameter.
+In addition, by a suitable diagonal scaling, also the lower triangular system in \eqref{eq:InterpolationSystem} becomes well conditioned.
+We have the following